sluniaczek/responsivewebdesign/README.md

-# responsivewebdesign
+# Responsive Web Design

-Following the "Responsive Web Design" course on freecodecamp
+In this repository I follow the Responsive Web Design course on freeCodeCamp.